 Many people won’t seek treatment for Crohn’s disease for months, years, or in some cases, even decades.
-Either their symptoms are mild enough to ignore or they simply mistake them for a less serious condition, such as lactose intolerance or other food sensitivity.
+You might ignore your symptoms because they’re mild or you may mistake them for a less serious condition, such as lactose intolerance or other food sensitivity.

-Because it’s a chronic disease, Crohn's symptoms may go away for long periods of time and then reemerge during flare-ups.
-If you’re experiencing one or more of the following symptoms, you should consult your doctor:
+Crohn’s is a chronic disease, which means that symptoms may go away for a long time and then reappear during flare-ups.

 - a persistent lack of energy